Westbourne Grove: History

-Also north of what is now Westbourne Grove was Westbourne Farm which was the home, between 1815 - 1817, of the actress Sarah Siddons, who lived there with her daughter.
+Also north of what is now Westbourne Grove was Westbourne Farm which was the home, between 1815 and 1817, of the actress Sarah Siddons, who lived there with her daughter.
 The Farm was at the point where the Harrow Road, the Westway and the canal converge.
 Mrs Siddons was buried at St Mary's Church, the main church of Paddington, on Paddington Green, where her grave can still be seen.

 Though now popular and expensive for home-buyers, much of the area had become run-down in the 1950s, when it was the centre of the activities of notorious slum landlord Peter Rachman, after whom the phrase "Rachmanism" was coined.
 He was known for his violent evictions of tenants with legally fixed rents.
 He replaced them—in what had become overcrowded multi-occupied housing—mainly with recent migrants from the West Indies who, because of discrimination and council tenant restrictions, could not find accommodation.
 He operated from an office in Westbourne Grove.
 Part of the area, including streets between Ledbury Rd & Shrewsbury Road to the south of Westbourne Park Road, became derelict and was consequently compulsorily purchased and demolished.

 Notting Hill Post Office, in Westbourne Grove, finally closed in a storm of controversy during early 2005.
 However, the Royal Mail retained its sorting office on the site.

 John Lanchester, in The Guardian (6 January 2012), observed Westbourne Grove to be "an area that in the last couple of decades has gone from slightly rough to full-on trustafarian to total bankerisation."